chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The name of the new snapshot volume.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `snapshot_image_id` string.
 The identifier of the snapshot image used to create the new snapshot volume.
 Required for volume snapshot creation.
 * `full_threshold` Integer.
 The repository utilization warning threshold percentage.
 Required for volume snapshot creation.